dczmer/davelab/_basic_scripting/03_conditionals.md

 ```

 {: .note }
 Remember, these boolean conditions are based on the return code of the command.
 A return code of "0" means there was no error.
-A non-zero return code means there was an error (or 'failure').
-So "true" = 0, and "false" = !0.
+A non-zero return code means there was an error (or "failure").
+So "true" = 0, and "false" = !0.<br /><br />
+It's a confusing point, but it rarely comes up because the boolean operators take care of everything.
+The only time you see an integer value for the status is when you manually inspect "$?".

 To see a list of all test operators, run `man zshall` and search for "CONDITIONAL EXPRESSIONS" to see the list.